byuitechops/project-life-cycle/Systems Explained (Tutorials)/02_PreliminaryDesign.md

      - Skill(s)

     Example:

+    ---
-    >Using the Yeoman document generator project, we might have a list like this *in our Key Components Document*: <br><br>
+    Using the Yeoman document generator project, we might have a list like this *in our Key Components Document*: <br><br>
-    >**Prompt for Project Information**
+    **Prompt for Project Information**
-    > - HOW: Create questions using the enquirer library
+     - HOW: Create questions using the enquirer library
-    > - LIBRARY: Enquirer
+     - LIBRARY: Enquirer
-    > - SKILLS: Know how to use enquirer
+     - SKILLS: Know how to use enquirer

-    >
-    >**Run NPM Init and ensure that if the user does not accept the package.Json generated from NPM INIT, then run NPM INIT again**
+    **Run NPM Init and ensure that if the user does not accept the package.Json generated from NPM INIT, then run NPM INIT again**
-    > - HOW: Use Child Process Library and a do-while loop
+     - HOW: Use Child Process Library and a do-while loop
-    > - LIBRARY: Child Process
+     - LIBRARY: Child Process
-    > - SKILLS: Know how to use Child Process to run NPM INIT and transfer output and input from the original application to a third party application and then back to the original application when the third party application has finished.
+     - SKILLS: Know how to use Child Process to run NPM INIT and transfer output and input from the original application to a third party application and then back to the original application when the third party application has finished.

-    >
-    >**Collect information from Existing Docs**
+    **Collect information from Existing Docs**
-    > - HOW: First check to see if docs with the name "README.md" or "PROJECTINFO.md" exist.
+     - HOW: First check to see if docs with the name "README.md" or "PROJECTINFO.md" exist.
 If they do exist, read them in.
-    > - LIBRARY: File System (fs)
+     - LIBRARY: File System (fs)
-    > - SKILLS: Know how to read files using fs.
+     - SKILLS: Know how to read files using fs.

-    >
-    >**Add BYU-I keys to existing JSON**
+    **Add BYU-I keys to existing JSON**
-    > - HOW: Use Object.Assign to properly merge the byui keys handling cases where the BYU-I keys exist and cases where they do not.
+     - HOW: Use Object.Assign to properly merge the byui keys handling cases where the BYU-I keys exist and cases where they do not.
-    > - LIBRARY: None
+     - LIBRARY: None
-    > - SKILLS: Understand the intricacies of Object.Assign.
+     - SKILLS: Understand the intricacies of Object.Assign.

-    >
-    > ... and the list goes on!
+     ... and the list goes on!

     *Note that the leaves of the WBS correspond to entries in the backlog.*

+    ---

 0. List the Libraries that you will be using

     Assuming you went through the previous step, this step should be easy.
 All you need to do is collect all the libraries you mentioned above and put them in a list on the Key Components Doc.

     Example:

+    ---
     - fs
     - enquirer
     - child process
     - http

+    ---

 0. List the Prototypes Needed